FOUNDER AND EXECUTIVE DIRECTOR

-Evelyn Wendel founded WeTap in 2008 to improve appreciation, access and use of public drinking fountains as a means to reduce dependence on single use plastic water bottles.
-She is a mother of two and discovered the lack of consistently working drinking fountains while bringing her kids to parks around the City of LA and elsewhere.
-Since WeTap was introduced at Maria Shriver’s Women’s Conference in 2008 in Long Beach, she developed technology to map and access drinking fountains and filling stations.
+Evelyn Wendel founded WeTap in 2008 to improve appreciation, access and use of public drinking fountains as a means to reduce dependence on single use plastic water bottles and improve public health.
+She is a devoted mother of two and discovered the lack of consistently appealing and functioning drinking fountains while bringing her kids to parks around the City of LA and elsewhere.
+Since WeTap was introduced in 2009 at Maria Shriver’s Women’s Conference in Long Beach, CA, she developed technology to map and access drinking fountains and filling stations.
 WeTap continues to grow to include a large group of supporters and partners.
-Prior to devoting her energy to WeTap, Evelyn worked at Paramount Pictures for close to 10 years and produced the historically important documentary “The Spirit in Architecture: John Lautner.”
-A lifelong resident of Los Angeles, Evelyn attended Fairfax High School and graduated from UCLA.
+WeTap initiated the launch of Tap Water Day in 2015 with the CA State Resource Control Board, AWWA, LADWP and Mayor Eric Garcetti who declared “clean drinking water is a basic human right.”
+Prior to devoting her energy to WeTap, Evelyn worked at Paramount Pictures for close to 10 years and produced the historical and culturally significant documentary “The Spirit in Architecture: John Lautner” that has screened in museums and universities around the globe.
+A lifelong resident of Los Angeles, Evelyn attended Fairfax High School, graduated from UCLA and has been a yoga practitioner for 3 decades.
 Evelyn@WeTap.org

 Jonathan Parfrey is executive director of Climate Resolve.
 Appointed in 2009, Parfrey just wrapped up a tenure as a commissioner at the Los Angeles Department of Water and Power.
 He is also a visiting lecturer at the UCLA Institute of the Environment and Sustainability.
 Parfrey is immediate past-president of the Los Angeles League of Conservation Voters.
 He is a founder and Vice Chair of CicLAvia, the popular street event.
 He is also a founder of the Los Angeles Regional Collaborative for Climate Action and Sustainability and the statewide Alliance of Regional Collaboratives for Climate Adaptation.
 From 2007-2011, Parfrey served as director of the GREEN LA Coalition.
 From 1994 to 2007, he served as Los Angeles director of Nobel Peace Prize-winning organization, Physicians for Social Responsibility.
 In 2003, Mr. Parfrey was appointed to Governor Schwarzenegger’s Environmental Policy Team.
 In 1992, Parfrey received the Paul S. Delp Award for Outstanding Service, Peace and Social Justice.
 In 2002 he was awarded a Durfee Foundation Fellowship.
 In 2010, Parfrey received a Stanton Fellowship.
 In 2011, he was appointed a Senior Fellow at the USC Marshall School of Business.
 In 2013, he was a visiting lecturer at the UCLA Institute of the Environment and Sustainability.